Why Pearson Orthodontics?

 How often should I brush my teeth with braces?

-Patients should brush their teeth at least four times each day - after each meal and before going to bed.
-We will show each patient how to floss their teeth with braces and may also provide a prescription for a special fluoride, if necessary.
+You should brush your teeth at least four times each day - after each meal and before going to bed.
+We will show you how to brush and floss your teeth with braces and explain what equipment you need.

 What are emergency appointments and how are they handled?